Eyongtarh/Eyongtarh-Tennis-Club/README.md

  - [FreeConvert](https://www.freeconvert.com/video-compressor) was used to edit video.
  - [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
  - [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.
+ - [FAVICON GENERATOR](https://favicon.io/) was used to generate the favicon.

 ## Acknowledgments